 Switching the water every few days will prevent it from stagnating and will keep it free from bacteria that can harm your cutting.
 Stagnant water will also start to smell pretty bad so definitely something you want to avoid.

-This is the point where Dragon Tree propagation can get a little boring.
+This is the point where the propagation process can get a little boring.
 There is nothing left to do other than change out the water and wait for roots to grow from the bottom of your cutting.
 Don’t worry if this process takes several weeks or months as that is totally normal!

 During this time you should start to see new growth from your mother plant.
 A new bud will form out of the stem where you made the cut and normal growth should resume fairly quickly.

-How to propagate Dragon Tree plants using the stem cutting method.
+How to propagate a Dragon Tree through stem cuttings

 The stem cutting method uses all the same steps as in the top cutting method so we won’t repeat them all again but it’s worth noting the one difference.
 In the stem cutting method, you take a much larger cutting and then cut it into several sections.
 You want each section to have several leaves and be about 5-10 centimetres in length.